conradcorbett/vault-ldap-namespace-demo/README.md

 # vault-ldap-namespace-demo
 Makefile is still under development, do you not use make to build the environment

-## Apply the terraform code in vault-server:
+## Apply the terraform code in vault-server and load users to ldap:
 ```shell
 cd vault-server && \
 terraform init && \